cloudflare/cloudflare-docs/content/ssl/concepts.md

 ## Trust store

-The list of [CA](#certificate-authority-ca) and intermediate certificates that are trusted by operating systems, web browsers or any software program that interacts with a certificate is called trust store.
+The list of [certificate authority (CA)](#certificate-authority-ca) and intermediate certificates that are trusted by operating systems, web browsers or other software that interacts with SSL/TLS certificates is called trust store.
 Cloudflare maintains its trust store on a public [GitHub repository](https://github.com/cloudflare/cfssl_trust).

 While for most cases you do not have to worry about this list or how it is used when a client checks your certificate validity, some features such as [Custom Origin Trust Store](/ssl/origin-configuration/custom-origin-trust-store/), and processes such as [bundle methodologies](/ssl/edge-certificates/custom-certificates/bundling-methodologies/), are directly related to it.

 ## Chain of trust